Don’t be clueless

 - 12:31 There are gifts more important than any of these.
 I’m going to tell you about one of them right now.
 It’s a gift I want you to chase; and I want you to put your heart into it.
 4

 Bible experts debate what kind of languages Paul is talking about.
 He may be talking about the kind of gift that shows up in Acts 2, when the followers of Jesus were miraculously able to speak in languages they had not learned.
 “The Holy Spirit filled every person there.
 And the people started to speak in different languages, as the Spirit gave them the ability” (Acts 2:4).
-Or Paul may have been talking about an “unknown language” (1 Corinthians 14:6 NLT), which some Christians today call “tongues.”
+Or Paul may have been talking about an “unknown language” (1 Corinthians 14:6 New Living Translation), which some Christians today call “tongues.”
 Some scholars argue for both.
 They say Paul uses a Greek term, genos, that can mean a family of languages or species of languages.
-Under that category they would include all languages in heaven and on earth: the “tongues of men and of angels” (1 Corinthians 13:1 NASB).
+Under that category they would include all languages in heaven and on earth, including the “the heavenly language of angels” (1 Corinthians 13:1).

 “Which is the church” is added to explain what Paul means by “the body of Christ.”